 In hydrogen vehicles, energy is stored as compressed hydrogen fuel.
 This means that these vehicles can drive up to 700 km without refuelling and take only a few minutes to refuel.

-In the UK, Shell has opened three hydrogen refuelling stations so far with partner ITM Power, at Shell Beaconsfield, Shell Cobham and Shell Gatwick North, with three more to follow.
+In the UK, Shell has opened three hydrogen refuelling stations so far with partner ITM Power, at Shell Beaconsfield, Shell Cobham and Shell Gatwick North, with two more to follow.

 Some industries have started to use hydrogen as a feedstock, or fuel, to power processes.
 And when the hydrogen is produced cleanly it can lower the carbon emissions of the industrial process.

-Shell is currently exploring several initiatives across the UK that may ultimately increase the production of clean hydrogen, particularly for use in industry.
+Shell is currently exploring several renewable energy initiatives across the UK that may ultimately increase the production of clean hydrogen, particularly for use in industry.

 Heating is another area that is difficult to decarbonise, and currently heating Britain’s buildings and hot water is responsible for nearly a fifth of UK greenhouse gas emissions.